Whether you’ve been blogging for 3 weeks or 3+ years, you’re never too late (or early) to learn how to SEO like a pro!

 How to SEO Like a Pro with these results

 Sort the Impressions from highest to lowest to see which of your pages are already the most popular.

 Always keep a record of your updated posts.
-Try to do all optimizing in one session, publish the changes and leave it alone.
-Over optimizing or republishing over and over can cause the page to fall in rank.
+Try to do all optimizing in one session, publish the changes, and leave it alone.
+Over optimizing or republishing can cause the page to fall in rank.